Morkalork/add-js-test/README.md

 };
 ```

-If you right-click on the file that contains this module and select Add JS Test, the following file will be generated:
+If you right-click on the file in the explorer and select Add JS Test, the following file will be generated:

 ```ts
 // my-fat-arrow-function.test.ts